SE3309/assignment-4-group-1/APP/server/README.md

 `POST /api/client`

 Creates a new client with the given address, user, and student number.
-The response will include the client's address, user, student number, and a bank card with a generated ID, number, pin, and verification value.
-The pin will be 0000 and the verification value is a random number between 100 and 999.
-The client's bank card will have a type of Debit and an expiry date of 5 years from the current date.
-The client will also have a Chequing account with a balance of $0.00.
+The response will include the client's ID, name, phone number, email, client ID, student number, bank card, and account.
+The bank card will have a 16 digit random number, pin, and verification value.
+The account will have a balance of $0.00.
+The bank card will have a daily limit of 200.00.
+The bank card will expire in 5 years.
+The bank card type will be `Debit`.
+The account type will be `Chequing`.

 #### Request